F-I-D-O/Manuals/manuals/Windows/Windows Manual.md

 ## Read Only Files and Folders
 An ancient form of file protection on Windows is the read only flag that can be set on files and folders.
 It is not a real protection, as it can be easily removed by the user, but it can be used to prevent accidental changes.

 Most of the programs can ignore this flag and work with the file anyway.
 However, some programs (e.g. Python) can have problems with it.

+## Formatting a drive/partition or disk
+When we want to delete all data from a drive/partition or disk and start over, we use the procedure called formatting.
+There are various tools for that, with different trade-offs between capabilities and complexity.

+In all tools, there are two variants of formatting:

+- Quick Format: All files are forgotten, but they data is not overwritten.
+Best choice most of the time but:
+	- other people can still recover the data using special software, and
+	- when bootable disk is formatted this way, the BIOS can still boot from it, confusing the user.
+- Full Format: All files are forgotten and the data is overwritten with zeros.
+This is the safe option, but it can take a long time.

+There are several tools for formatting:

+- `properties` window of the drive in File Explorer:
+	- can only format mounted drives
+- `Disk Management` tool in `Computer Management`
+- `diskpart` command line tool